MicrosoftDocs/VBA-Docs/api/Access.AllStoredProcedures.md

 The **CurrentData** or **CodeData** object has an **AllStoredProcedures** collection containing **AccessObject** objects that describe instances of all stored procedures specified by **CurrentData** or **CodeData**.
 For example, you can enumerate the **AllStoredProcedures** collection in Visual Basic to set or return the values of properties of individual **AccessObject** objects in the collection.

-You can refer to an individual **AccessObject** object in the **AllStoredProcedures** collection either by referring to the object by name, or by referring to its index within the collection.
+Refer to an individual **AccessObject** object in the **AllStoredProcedures** collection either by referring to the object by name, or by referring to its index within the collection.
 If you want to refer to a specific object in the **AllStoredProcedures** collection, it's better to refer to the stored procedures by name because a stored procedure's collection index may change.

 The **AllStoredProcedures** collection is indexed beginning with zero.
 If you refer to a stored procedure by its index, the first stored procedure is AllStoredProcedures(0), the second stored procedure is AllStoredProcedures(1), and so on.